fossable/docs.sandpolis.org/docs/specification/modules/org.s7s.core.protocol.md

-# Networking Module

-## Sandpolis Protocol
+# Sandpolis Protocol

-Sandpolis uses a custom binary protocol based on [protocol buffers](https://developers.google.com/protocol-buffers) for all inter-instance network communications.
+Sandpolis uses a HTTP JSON protocol based on
+[protocol buffers](https://developers.google.com/protocol-buffers) for all inter-instance network communications.
 By default, the server listens on TCP port **8768**.

-Most communication happens over TCP connections among instances and the server, but the server can also coordinate direct TCP or UDP "sessions" between any two instances that need to transfer high-volume or low-latency data.
+The schemas for all core messages are defined in [sandpolis/org.s7s.core.protocol](https://github.com/sandpolis/org.s7s.core.protocol).
+Plugins may define their own messages.

 ## Streams